mxstbr/mxstbr.github.io/_posts/2016-01-11-npm-commands.md

 tags: nodejs npm tooling
 ---

-`npm` has support for the `scripts` property in the `package.json` file — one of the most used, but also one of the most overlooked features of `npm`!
+`npm` has support for the `scripts` property in `package.json` — one of the most used, but also one of the most overlooked features of `npm`!

 ## What does the `scripts` property do?

-Chances are high you're using scripts if you're using `npm`: Whenever you type `npm run <command>` (which is a short version of `npm run-script <command>`), that's a script being ran.
-There's also default scripts for which you can omit the `run`, e.g. `npm test` is the same thing as `npm run test`, so `npm test` also uses scripts.
+Chances are high you're using scripts if you're using `npm`: Whenever you enter `$ npm run <command>` (which is a short version of `$ npm run-script <command>`) into the terminal, that's a script being ran.

+There's also some special, predefined aliases which convert to the `npm run` version, e.g. `$ npm test` converts to `$ npm run test` behind the scenes, and they can be used interchangably.

+> Some more aliases: `$ npm install`, `$ npm publish`, `$ npm start`,... [full list](https://docs.npmjs.com/misc/scripts#description)

 The thing that makes `npm run` so powerful is that it adds `node_modules/.bin` (which is where dependencies are installed) to the `PATH` provided to scripts.
-In english this means that you can use your installed dependencies on the command line without having to install them globally!
+In understandable english this means you can use your installed dependencies on the command line without having to install them globally!

 ## Real world usage